 Wilkinson’s catalyst is a coordinate compound of rhodium.
 It enables the reaction to proceed in a faster manner.
 It is used in the hydrogenation reaction of the unsaturated organic compound.
-In this article, we have covered the IUPAC name of Wilkinson catalyst, its uses, its structure, and mechanism.
+In this article, we have covered the IUPAC name of the Wilkinson catalyst, its uses, its structure, and its mechanism.

 Wilkinson Catalyst Formula

 The Wilkinson catalyst formula is [RhCl(PPh3)3].
-Wilkinson Catalyst Formula represents the coordinate compound of rhodium.
+The Wilkinson Catalyst Formula represents the coordinate compound of rhodium.
 Its formula is made up of one rhodium, one chloride, and three PPh3 units.